NdyGen/blog/_agent_config/author_prompt.md

 - Generate a compelling **title** in dutch.
 - Write an article of **2000–3000** words.
 - Add **1–5 relevant hashtags**.
+- You will use "Andy' as author name.
+- You will only use verified quotes and not make any quotes up.
+- Do not put semi random of funny quotes in the article.

 ### 🖼 Image Requirements (MANDATORY)
 - You MUST include **between 1 and 3 images** in the article.